-In our opinion, the Tax Collector complied, in all material respects, with the aforementioned requirements of Section 218.415, Florida Statutes, during the period October 1, 2021 to September 30, 2022.
+In our opinion, the Tax Collector complied, in all material respects, with the local government investment policy requirements of Section 218.415, Florida Statutes, during the period October 1, 2022 to September 30, 2023.

-This report is intended solely for the information and use of the Florida Auditor General, the Tax Collector's office, and applicable management and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of the Florida Auditor General, the Tax Collector's office and applicable management, and is not intended to be, and should not be, used by anyone other than these specified parties.